fardeenxbaig/rag-shield/README.md

 Attackers can hide instructions in documents (called "prompt injection") that trick your AI into doing things it shouldn't.

 **The Solution:**
 Every document is scanned by Amazon Bedrock Guardrails.
-Clean files are allowed through.
+Clean files are tagged and allowed.
 Malicious files are blocked and quarantined.

 **Example Attack:**
 ```